winhallfire/winhallfire.github.io/sources/safety.rst.txt

 5. Build the Fire

-For an efficient and low-maintenance fire, use the top-down method recommended by the CSIA:
+For an efficient and low-maintenance fire, use the top-down method:

 - Put large wood pieces at the base, perpendicular to the fireplace opening.
 - Stack medium-sized pieces on top in alternating directions, forming four or five layers.